The Spanish Dictionary Guide for Learners

 - Best online dictionary

-- Best automatic translator dictionaries
+- Best automatic translators with dictionary functions

 The best dictionary for learning Spanish vocabulary.

 The MostUsedWords Spanish frequency dictionaries provide learners with the most common words in the Spanish language.
 Out of the roughly 300.000 words that make up the Spanish language, you will only use the top 2500, 90% of all time.

 There are certainly diminishing results to be had, because the top 10.000 words will get you to understand 98% of all spoken language, and 97% of all Spanish texts.

 So, if you're learning Spanish, you want to know the most common words first.
 Enter our frequency dictionaries.
 These dictionaries provide you with practical Spanish vocabulary lists, based on how often you'll encounter the word.
 The books give you: